Yahya Saree: Media presence

 His statements are broadcast primarily via Al-Masirah TV, his Telegram channel, and his Twitter accounts.
 Saree's main Arabic-language Twitter account, originally active since November 2018, was suspended by Twitter in April 2022.
 At the time, it had over 340,000 followers and served as a key platform for updates on military operations against Saudi Arabia and the United Arab Emirates.
 Following the suspension, Saree accused Twitter of aligning with the "forces of aggression" and attempting to "silence mouths that expose them and reveal their crimes."
 He later announced the creation of a new Arabic-language account.

 In 2024, Twitter removed the blue "Verified" badges from several Houthi-affiliated accounts, including Saree's Arabic and English profiles, as well as those of Hussein Al-Ezzi, the Houthi government's deputy foreign affairs minister, and the Al-Masirah media network.
 The removal came shortly after the U.S. redesignated the Houthis as a terrorist organization, which also led to the suspension of several related accounts.
 Houthi officials denounced the move, calling it a "violation of all human rights conventions."
+After being reinstated and amassing approximately 121,500 followers, Saree's account was suspended again in 2026.

 A multi-volume book series titled The Spokesman has been published by the Department of Moral Guidance of the Yemeni Armed Forces, compiling Saree's official statements and press conferences.
 The first volume covered the period from October 17, 2018, to October 17, 2019.
 A second volume was issued on November 28, 2022, documenting activities from October 18, 2019, to May 30, 2022.
 The third volume was published on April 15, 2025, focusing on Saree's announcements during the "Promised Victory and Holy Jihad" campaign in support of Gaza.

 In July 2025, a photograph of Saree was used as the cover art for the album APLOMB (للعدو: ولا حتى العدل) by Argentine electronic artist modest by default.